-1 component to remaining conscious and maintaining possession of your firearm.
-2 32.
+1 2 32.
 Three head strike incidents that I reviewed occurred after the revised 3 Force Manual was issued (3/23/21).
 In all of these incidents, there were two or more 4 deputies present when the head strikes occurred.
-All head strikes used by staff were 5 .
-In two instances, head 6 strikes were used In one incident the inmate was restrained 7 at the time and spat on a deputy 8 .
-In my opinion, all three of these 9 incidents involving head strikes were unprofessional, unnecessary, and excessive.
-The 10 most severe administrative action taken in these three cases 11 was , but 12 the use of head strikes was still determined to be "objectively reasonable" or 13 "reasonable" by the second-level supervisors in all three cases.
-All three of these 14 situations were not life-threatening to the involved staff, so the only criteria used to 15 justify these excessive force incidents must have been "high risk/assaultive 16 situations."
-I believe this language is extremely lenient and a loophole used as 17 justification not to hold staff accountable.
-18 33.
-LASD has recently issued a directive stating head strikes may only be 19 used in use of force if (1) the inmate is assaultive; (2) the inmate presents an imminent 20 danger of serious injury; and (3) there are no other more reasonable means to avoid 21 serious injury.
-In my opinion, this new language is as lenient as the previous language 22 because a head strike incident ( occurred after the directive was 23 issued, involved unnecessary head strikes (e.g., excessive force) against a restrained 24 inmate and was nonetheless approved by supervisors.
-The inmate was in wrist 25 restraints with his arms behind his back, being escorted by two deputies, when he 26 horse kicks one of the deputies behind him in the leg.
-Deputies immediately 27 28 In the Supervisor's Report on Use of Force, the supervisors said, 17 Case No. CV 12 00/28 DDP (MPW)
+All head strikes used by staff were 5 after any assaultive behavior from the inmate had ceased.
+In two instances, head strikes were used on inmates in restraints.
+In one incident the inmate was restrained 6 7 at the time and spat on a deputy who then hit the inmate in the face with a closed fist, 8 which appeared to be out of anger or retribution.
+In my opinion, all three of these incidents involving head strikes were unprofessional, unnecessary, and excessive.
+The 9 10 most severe administrative action taken in these three cases (#MCJ-00856, MCJ-00999, IRC-00030) was re-training for one of the assaults carried out by a deputy, but 11 the use of head strikes was still determined to be "objectively reasonable" or 12 13 "reasonable" by the second-level supervisors in all three cases.
+All three of these situations were not life-threatening to the involved staff, so the only criteria used to 14 justify these excessive force incidents must have been "high risk/assaultive situations."
+I believe this language is extremely lenient and a loophole used as 16 17 justification not to hold staff accountable.

+33. LASD has recently issued a directive stating head strikes may only be used in use of force if (1) the inmate is assaultive; (2) the inmate presents an imminent danger of serious injury; and (3) there are no other more reasonable means to avoid serious injury.
+In my opinion, this new language is as lenient as the previous language because a head strike incident (MCJ-00856) that occurred after the directive was issued, involved unnecessary head strikes (e.g., excessive force) against a restrained inmate and was nonetheless approved by supervisors.
+The inmate was in wrist restraints with his arms behind his back, being escorted by two deputies, when he horse kicks one of the deputies behind him in the leg.
+Deputies immediately head strike the inmate and continue with body and head strikes while the inmate is on the ground.
+In the Supervisor's Report on Use of Force, the supervisors said,